 Polyjacking uses a two part expanding polymer foam.
-The process to raise the concrete by foam injection requires a small hole, approximately 5/8” in diameter, drilled through the slab.
-The polyurethane is then injected under the slab, which through its expansion stage, may interact with any loose soils, filling in all the voided areas, resulting in raising the sunken concrete.
-The material for this process is very dense, and only weighs approximately 2 lbs per cubic foot.
+The process to raise the concrete by foam injection requires a 5/8” hole drilled through the slab.
+The polyurethane is then injected under the slab, which through its expansion stage, results in raising the sunken concrete.
+The difficulty using foam is to know if the voids are entirely filled in.

 - Seeks out weak soils, and during expansion, creates a strong, dense, sub-base